-In the Spring Issue of PITH + VIGOR (subscribers can download it here) we met Julia Sherman who gave us a tour of her remarkable back garden makeover in Brooklyn, NY.
-Julia is an artist whose recent projects have included creating salad gardens on the roofs of MoMA PS1 in New York and The Getty museum in Los Angeles, CA. Her passion for art and salad also come together on her blog, Salad for President where each post tells a story of meeting with another artist or creative to make and eat salad.
+In the Spring Issue of PITH + VIGOR (purchase here) we met Julia Sherman who gave us a tour of her remarkable back garden makeover in Brooklyn, NY.
+Julia is an artist whose recent projects have included creating salad gardens on the roofs of MoMA PS1 in New York and The Getty museum in Los Angeles, CA. Her passion for art and salad also come together on her blog, Salad for President where each post tells a story of meeting with another artist or creative to make and eat salad (including the tomato salad below).
 It is an inspiring, recipe rich, visual feast.

 In our print story we shared her recipe a salad of Watermelon and Fennel Micro-greens with Olive Oil and Sea Salt (and tips for window-growing tasty fennel micro-greens year round) but we didn’t have enough room to share the other recipe that we featured.
 But if you are wondering how to make the other salad featured in the story, here is Julia’s recipe: